Diamondbacks vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have an implied moneyline win probability of 65.5% in this game.
+- Based on this matchup's moneyline, the Diamondbacks' implied win probability is 53.5%.

-- Arizona has had an over/under set by bookmakers 34 times, and have combined with opponents to go over the total in 18 of those games (18-15-1).
+- Arizona has played in 35 games with over/under set, and have combined with opponents to go over the total 18 times (18-16-1).

-- The Diamondbacks have had a run line set for just one outing this season, and they covered.
+- The Diamondbacks have had a spread set for just one matchup this season, and they covered.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.